lucyleeow/Python-notes/doc/packages.rst

 another difference, is that no ``.pyc`` file will be created, like with importing.

-Importing a package also puts a ‘pycache’ file in the package you imported.
+Importing a package also puts a 'pycache' file in the package you imported.
 There will basically be a compiled version of your package in this file - this means that if your __init__ file says to load a certain module (.py) file, a compiled version of that file will be in the pycache file.
 It will